 Go to the Overview tab.

-CloudFlare will warn you that your settings will be lost, but they likely won’t.
+CloudFlare will warn you that your settings will be lost, but they won’t be.
+Only the DNS records will change.

 Your host DNS settings are going to change when you move to the new host, but the rest of your settings will likely remain.